michaelkolesidis/emoji-minesweeper/docs/DOCS.md

 ### Other

 - Debug mode
+- Debug mode can be entered by adding `#debug` without refreshing
+- Debug Forcer can force mines by button click or Enter key
+- Debug Forcer switches to custom if the forced mine count does not match the active standard board configuration
 - Easy to adjust canvas for different square sizes (no hard-coded values)
 - Help modal
 - Board fade-in effect
 - Extensive commenting to make the project's code accessible for beginners
 - Extensive documentation
-- Press C and see what happens! 😸 (Thanks for reading all the documentation!)
+- Press C and see what happens! 😜 (Thanks for reading through all the documentation!)